A Local’s Two Week Spain Itinerary

 This makes it even more impressive when you consider they’ve never dropped out of the first division of La Liga.
 Matches take place at the San Mamés Stadium.

-Day 14: Bilbao - food & culture
+Day 14: Bilbao - food, culture, and a hike

 Morning